wwuoti/blog/src/posts/blog/linux-monitor-overclock.md

 Modeline        "1920x1080_71.91" 210.25 1920 2056 2256 2592 1080 1083 1088 1128 -hsync +vsync
 ```

 > NOTE: addition to the regular modeline, you also have 2 other optionns, `CVT-RB` and `CVT-RBv2`.
 The `RB` stands for Reduced Blanking, which effectively allows you to transfer more data with a lower bandwidth.
-However, even the regular RB was made part of HDMI 2.0, so you'll need a fairly recent display to take advantage of that.
+However, RB was made part of HDMI 2.0, so you'll need a fairly recent display to take advantage of that.
+In this case, my VG23AH is out of luck.

 [Read more on video modes and modelines here](https://www.improwis.com/tables/video.webt#Videomodesandmodelines)